 All further workflow is managed in Urbanise

 Conpago does not interface with service providers.
-All trade assignment, approvals, and scheduling happen in Urbanise.

 4. When residents are notified